-Kim L. Feingold, PhD, director of Cardiac Behavioral Medicine, and Gail M. Osterman, PhD, specialize in helping patients and their families adjust to a diagnosis and cope with challenges throughout the course of treatment.
-Their techniques include strategies that encourage behavior change, improve coping strategies, minimize stress, reduce emotional distress, help with extended hospitalizations, and prepare for an upcoming procedure or surgery.
+The Cardiac Behavioral Medicine team specializes in helping patients and their families adjust to a diagnosis and cope with challenges throughout the course of treatment.
+The team's techniques include strategies that encourage behavior change, improve coping strategies, minimize stress, reduce emotional distress, help with extended hospitalizations, and prepare for an upcoming procedure or surgery.

 The majority of risk factors for heart disease can be reduced, including lifestyle choices like smoking, diet and exercise.
 The Northwestern Medicine Cardiac Behavioral Medicine team works with patients to make sure they have the best information on changing lifestyle behaviors—and help each patient meet their goals for changing them.